al3jo/page-optimization/README.md

 * js/perfmatters.js: Linted, minified and mangled.
 From 513B -> 261B.
 Also, this script is loaded async inside index.html
 * js/style.js: This new file was created.
 It loads the styles that are not needed for rendering the page.
-* views/js/main.js: Three changes in this file: a) Instead of creating 200 pizzas, only 30 are created now.
+* views/js/main.js: Some changes in this file to improve FPS: a) Instead of creating 200 pizzas, only 30 are created now.
 Why? on a large display (1920x1080) only 30 pizzas are displayed at the same time, so I think that should be enought for most displays; b) also, the query for .mover elements is only made once, not for every event trigered.
 This was accomplished with a global variable that works as a cache.
 Having global variables may not be the best thing, but here it pays by increasing a lot the performance; and c) Finally, the values of the rotation of each pizza are cached too in each invocation of the function.
-This will reduce the amount of calculations by over 80%, which will be really noticeable in the performace and FPS of the page.
+This will reduce the amount of calculations by over 80%, which will be really noticeable in the performance and FPS of the page; d) A refactoring was performed on function resizePizzas(): the computations of sizes are the same for all images, so they were removed from the for loop and only done once before running the loop.

 ### HTML Optimization